Honors Thesis or Project

-Students with an excellent record in their Hispanic Studies courses will be eligible to write an Honors Thesis or write and produce an Honors Project in their senior year.
-Typically the Honors Thesis is a major research paper of approximately 40 to 80 pages in Spanish, depending on the topic and treatment necessary.
+Students with an excellent record in their Hispanic Studies courses (all As in concentration courses or S with distinction) will be eligible to write an Honors Thesis or write and produce an Honors Project.
+Typically, the Honors Thesis is a major research paper of approximately 40 to 80 pages in Spanish, depending on the topic and treatment necessary.
 Alternatively, a student may, with prior permission of the Hispanic Studies Concentration Advisor, present a film, gallery exhibition, or other appropriate project, together with a paper that clearly demonstrates the academic foundations and relevance of the project.

 Students should begin thinking about an Honors Thesis or Project in their third year at Brown.
-Those who study in Spain or Latin America in the spring of their junior year may want to write to professors they might want to work with, indicating their potential thesis interests.
+Those who study in Spain or Latin America in the spring of their junior year may want to write to professors they are considering working with, indicating their potential thesis interests.
 Ideally, students will begin to research topics and prepare a reading list for the thesis during the summer before their senior year.

-The final, complete version of the thesis or project must be submitted by Wednesday April 15th 2015.
-Students should submit one copy to each reader and one electronic and one hard copy to the Department.
+The final, complete Honors Thesis or Project must be submitted by April 15.
+Students should submit one copy to each reader, and two copies (one electronic and one hard copy) to the Department.

 For detailed guidelines and relevant forms click on the links below:

 Application for Admission to the Honors Program